-1. What is HQS?
+1. What are Housing Quality Standards (HQS)?

 HQS are the minimum requirements set by the U.S. Department of Housing and Urban Development (HUD) that all dwelling units must meet before a family can occupy the unit and while receiving Section 8 assistance.
-It is the responsibility of the Owner to maintain the unit and building in accordance with HQS.
-For more information on HQS, please visit: https://www1.nyc.gov/site/nycha/section-8/housing-quality-standards.page.
+It is the responsibility of the owner to maintain the unit and building in accordance with HQS.
+For more information on HQS, please visit https://www1.nyc.gov/site/nycha/section-8/housing-quality-standards.page.